robinklaassen/advent-of-code-2019/README.md

 an infinite loop (which also led me to implement a simple but sane 'max number of iterations before halting' parameter)
 - I forgot to use the parameter mode with opcode 4 (giving output)

+### Day 6
+I don't work with graphs often, but it was plain to see this was a graph problem, so out came the `networkx` documentation.
+I even used a directed graph first, until I realised in part 2 that I actually didn't need that.
+Problem took me less than an hour which is less than all other days so far :')